jawadr9899/Snayke/README.md

 # Snayke - C++

-This is a simple implementation of the classic Snake game using the SFML library in C++.
+This is a simple (unoptimized) implementation of the classic Snake game using the SFML library in C++.
 In this game, you control a snake using arrow keys, eat food to increase your score, and avoid boundaries and self-collisions to prevent game over.

 ![A Screenshot of Game](shot.png)